 1. Meeting people & making friends

-Making friends as you go to university might seem daunting, you might know some people from school, you might be living with some pals or you could be going to university by yourself – whatever your situation, making friends is probably high on your priority list!
+Making friends at university might seem daunting.
+You might know some people from school, you might be living with some pals or you could be going to university by yourself – whatever your situation, making friends is probably high on your priority list!

 The most important thing is to take things at a pace you're comfortable with and remember to look after yourself too (give yourself space and don’t be hard on yourself).
 Here are some ideas to help you meet new people: